alexkahn/learnyoujavascript/chapter2.md

 }
 ```

+To be clear, `undefined` is neither primitive nor reference (object), it
+is in a category of it's own.

 ### Null
 Much like `undefined` we have another 'non-value' value, `null`.
 We
 use null to act as a way of indicating that nothing is there,